Privileged Access Management (PAM) Solution for Database

 Traditional PAM solutions manage privileged account passwords centrally, usually in an encrypted vault.
 The problem is that passwords are inherently insecure, and those passwords are shared with people with privileged access.

-Instead of passwords, Mamori PAM verifies privileged access by identity.
+Instead of passwords, Mamori PAM (M4PAM) verifies privileged access by identity.
 That means users can use their same login credentials, but further secured by two factor authentication (2FA) and single sign-on (SSO).

 Privileged Access Management should extend to all your resources, especially to where your critical data is stored – your databases and the tables inside.
 Mamori allows you to control who has access, what they can see, and what they can do with your data.